 Crime in Peru

-Crime is a problem in the main cities, including Lima, Cusco and Arequipa.
+Crime is a problem in the main cities, including Lima, Cusco, and Arequipa.
 Petty crimes, such as mugging and pickpocketing, occur frequently in crowded tourist areas and on public transport, while more serious crimes, such as robberies, are also frequent in big metros.

 Protests in Peru

-Protests are common in Peruvian cities and towns, and can be quite disruptive, particularly for commuters.
+Protests are common in Peruvian cities and towns, and can be disruptive, particularly for commuters.
 It’s not uncommon for protest action to carry on for days or weeks, so it’s best to keep abreast of developments.
 Although they are mostly peaceful, it’s best to avoid any demonstrations.

-The Shining Path in Peru
+Terrorism in Peru

-The Shining Path is a domestic insurgent group operating within Peru.
-The organisation is involved in illicit narcotics trading, mostly in the Ayacucho region, and has carried out a few terrorist attacks since its start in the early 1980s.
-The government has waged a relatively successful ongoing campaign against the group, and while the organisation was a lot more active a decade ago, they do still carry out occasional raids and attacks on small villages.
-It’s unlikely that expats will be affected by Shining Path terrorist activities, but areas in which they are known to operate are best avoided.
+The government has waged a relatively successful campaign against the group.
+While the organisation was much more active a decade ago, it still occasionally raids and attacks small villages.
+It’s unlikely that expats will be impacted by Shining Path terrorist activities, but it's best to avoid the areas they are known to operate in.

 Expat Health Insurance